PacktPublishing/Vulkan-Cookbook/README.md

 * ### [04 - Rendering a tesselated terrain](./Samples/Source%20Files/12%20Advanced%20Rendering%20Techniques/04-Rendering_a_tesselated_terrain/main.cpp)

 This code sample shows one of the ways to draw a terrain.
-A complete graphics pipeline is used with all five programmable stages, which are used to tessellate the terrain near the camera to improve its complexity, with level of details faiding away with increasing distance from the camera.
-Geometry shaders are used to calculate lighting using flat shading algorithm.
-Fragment shaders calculates color based on height.<br>
+A complete graphics pipeline with all five programmable stages is used that tessellates the terrain near the camera to improve its complexity, with level of details faiding away with increasing distance from the camera, and with a flat shading lighting algorithm.<br>
 <b>Left mouse button:</b> rotate the scene<br>
 <b>Mouse wheel:</b> zoom in / zoom out